vivealmaximo/Bioinformatics/Chip-seq_pipeline_flow.md

 <ol>
   <li>
-  Determination of of adequate sequence depth based on size of genome, size of binding site, frequency of binding site.
+  Determination of adequate sequence depth based on size of genome, size of binding site, frequency of binding site.
   </li>

   <li>